tds-fdw/tds_fdw/README.md

 such as [FreeTDS](http://www.freetds.org).
 This has been tested with FreeTDS, but not the proprietary implementations of DB-Library.

-This should support PostgreSQL 9.1+.
+This should support PostgreSQL 9.2+.

-The current version does not yet support WHERE clause push-down, column push-down, JOIN push-down, or write operations.
+The current version does not yet support JOIN push-down, or write operations.

+It does support WHERE and column pushdowns when *match_column_names* is enabled.

 ## Build Status